 Today, Ryan’s booked us a daytrip to Lady Musgrave Island, one of the southernmost atolls of the Great Barrier Reef.
-Seven of us are supposed to go on this nautical adventure that will depart from the town named 1770 for the year Captain Cook sighted it.
+Seven of us are supposed to go on this nautical adventure that will depart from the town named 1770, after the year Captain Cook sighted it.
 However… There’s been a storm, a cyclone perhaps, down the east coast, resulting in swells consequential enough to cancel the trip.
-No snorkeling for us two, I guess.
+No more snorkeling for us two, I guess.
 Bullet Dodged or Grievous Disappointment – You be the judge.
 Instead, we will take two cars and head north to Rockhampton and the Koorona Crocodile Farm.
-We drive separately care of the magic of GPS and by the time we reached Rockhampton, we’ve caught up to them.
-Ahead of us, Kalarney waves through the sun-roof.
+We drive separately thanks to the magic of GPS and by the time we reached Rockhampton, we’ve caught up with them.
+Hey!
+It’s their red Kia ahead of us; that’s Kalarney waving through the sun-roof.

-The Crocodile Farm is at the end of an unsealed road.
+The Crocodile Farm lies at the end of an unsealed road.
 We’re each given a colorful wristband that identifies us as food.
-After a short video we are led outside to a series of fenced-in ponds, home to several croc clans – one croc dude and maybe ten females.
+After a short instructional video we are led outside to a series of fenced-in ponds, each home to a croc clan – one croc dude and maybe ten females.
 Our guide, whose accent is nearly impenetrable, rouses the formidable creatures by whacking on the water with a stick and yelling, “Whoa.”
-Crashing and splashing occurs as he tosses a feathery, leg-inclusive, bloodless chicken quadrant in the general direction of the reptiles that either snap their jaws or diss the meal with lizard-y scorn.
+Ripples, eyes, and snouts.
+Primordial crashing and splashing occurs when he tosses a feathery, leg-inclusive, bloodless chicken quadrant in the general direction of the reptiles that either snap their jaws or diss the meal with lizard-y scorn.
 The beasts all have names and attributes that don’t humanize them one fucking bit.
 At the end of the tour, we’re offered an opportunity to hold a youthful specimen in our hands.
 This is met with trepidation and joy.
 The yard-long creature’s jaws have been taped shut, but still.
 Photographic evidence exists of this site-specific foolhardiness.
 Ali and I buy swag, because we are fearsome this way.
 As we’re leaving the six of us photobomb a crocodile named Stumpy.

-This experience ended at noontime and yet we chose not to dine at the farm with its unappealing farm-to-table menu.
-Instead, Ryan and his girls have a mission at the big mall in town.
-It’s a big honkin’ mall all right, with food court opportunities galore.
+This experience ended at noontime, yet we chose not to dine here with its unappealing farm-to-table menu.
+Instead, Ryan and his girls have a mission at the big mall in Rockhampton.
+It’s a big honkin’ mall all right with food court opportunities galore.
 Kalarney’s unsuccessful in finding whatever righteous accessory she required, and we depart for the Rockhampton Zoo and Garden.

 This is a lovely place with shady trees and flowerbeds and military monuments and a delightful zoo full of native critters.
 The wombats live in an oubliette.
 One of the girls knows how, with a smart phone, to gaze through the inky darkness and render the furry lumpkin visible.
 This is a mysterious technological procedure known only to tweens.
-We bear witness to nature in captivity – a koala in a tree that slowly turns to face us and then shits, emus that emit a bizarre drum-like resonance at the instigation of one of Ryan’s girls, and truly hideous cassowaries we can throw grapes at.
-A toddler drops his bottle into the cassowary enclosure, causing apocalyptic wailing.
+We bear witness to nature in captivity – a koala in a tree that slowly turns to face us and then shits, emus that emit a bizarre drum-like resonance at the instigation of one of Ryan’s youngsters, and truly hideous cassowaries we can throw grapes at.
+We bear witness to a toddler dropping his bottle into the cassowary enclosure, which is the cause of apocalyptic wailing.